camper-pain/DDA-Souls-Perk-a-Cola-Extravaganza/README.md

 Just a simple mod adding a number of different drinks styled after the COD Zombies Perk-A-Colas with various effects.

 So far, 8/11 Colas have been implemented.
-They have a chance to be found inside of drinks vending machines and bought for old world money (or smash and grabbed, if you're a psychopath).
+They have a chance to be found inside of drinks vending machines and bought for old world money.
+As a side effect, you also WILL have to pay for things in vending machines now~

 Implemented so far:
   - Stamin-Up - 500% Stamina Regeneration for 7 Days